AdobeDocs/commerce-operations.en/help/configuration/cache/level-two-cache.md

 Stale cache only works with a L2 cache.
 With a stale cache, you could send an outdated cache, while a new one is generating in a parallel process.
 To enable stale cache, add `'use_stale_cache' => true` to top config of the L2 cache.

-We recommend enabling the `use_stale_cache` option only for cache types that benefit from it the most, including:
+Adobe recommends enabling the `use_stale_cache` option only for cache types that benefit from it the most, including:

 -  `block_html`
 -  `config_integration_api`